siddarora/314Kinect/README.md

 314Kinect
 =========

-Kinect based Sign Language Interpreter (COMP314 Group Project)
+Kinect based Sign Language Interpreter (COMP314 Group Project).
+Requirements were gathered by holding interviews with an expert deaf instructor, and members of the deaf community.

 Use Case: